 The most alarming feature, however, of the present situation is the lamentable absence of that receptivity in our diseased organism, which is indispensable to the effecting of a cure.
-In the Graeco-Roman world such receptivity did exist; the hearts opened spontaneously to receive the truth, To an even stronger degree this receptivity existed in the age of the Reformation, when large masses cried for the gospel.
-Then as now the body suffered from anæmia, and blood-poisning even had set in, but there was no aversion to the only effectual antidote.
-Now it is precisely this that distinguishes our modern decadence from the two preceding ones, that with the masses the receptivity for the Gospel in on the decrease, whilst with the scientists the positive aversion to it is on the increase.
-The invitation to bow the knee before Christ, as God, is met so often with a shrug of the shoulders, if not with the sarcastic rejoinder: "Fit for children and old women, not for us men!"
-'The modern philosophy, which gains the day, considers itself in ever increasing measure as having outgrown Christianity.
+In the Graeco-Roman world such receptivity did exist; the hearts opened spontaneously to receive the truth.
+To an even stronger degree this receptivity existed in the age of the Reformation when large masses cried for the gospel.
+Then as now the body suffered from anaemia, and blood-poisoning even had set in, but there was no aversion to the only effectual antidote.
+Now it is precisely this that distinguishes our modern decadence from the preceding ones, that with the masses the receptivity for the gospel is on the decrease, whilst with the higher classes the positive aversion to it is on the increase.
+The invitation to bow the knee before Christ, as God, is met with a shrug of the shoulders, if not with the sarcastic rejoinder: "Fit for children and old women, not for us men!"
+The leading classes of society consider themselves in ever increasing measure as having outgrown Christianity.